 |Jenny Cook (right) believes "in used everything, not just books."
 She began working for Katherine Talley (left) and the other owners of The Book Shop in 1989.
 Photo by Katie Hunhoff.|

-Editor’s Note: The following is revised from "Book Keeping: What Sells at South Dakota's Secondhand Bookstores," which appeared in the September/October 2008 issue of South Dakota Magazine.
+Editor’s Note: In 2014, The Book Shop moved from historic downtown Sioux Falls to the Park Ridge Galleria, located at 1708 S Western Ave. in Sioux Falls.
+The following is revised from "Book Keeping: What Sells at South Dakota's Secondhand Bookstores," which appeared in the September/October 2008 issue of South Dakota Magazine.
 To order a copy or to subscribe, call 800-456-5117.

 Lucky people do what they love.
 Count used bookstore owner Jenny Cook as a happy member of that exclusive group.
 Cook runs The Book Shop in a historic building in downtown Sioux Falls.
 She started there in 1989 as a clerk, working for original owners Katherine Ann Talley, Nancy Veglahn and Kay Coddington.
 When they retired in early 2008, Cook bought the business.
 “I really believe in used everything, not just books,” Cook said.
 “I wanted to be around books, period.”

 Cook’s parents were voracious readers, so it was natural that she would develop the same affection for books.
 “I wouldn’t call it an escape at that point, but I liked finding out that there were other people who thought and felt like me,” she said.
 “I could find that out in books.”
 She knew in elementary school that she wanted to work with books; a chance to help in the school library “was wonderful,” Cook recalled.
 “I loved it.
 It made a big impression on me.”